Sb0009/holberton-system_engineering-devops/0x00-shell_basics/README.md

-This file is mandatory in projects
+This file is mandatory in projects.